suckless-linux/suckless-linux/README.md

-# suckless-linux
+# Suckless Linux
-An Arch-based linux distribution, inspired by [suckless](https://suckless.org/philosophy/) and void linux.
+An Arch-based linux distribution, inspired by [suckless](https://suckless.org/philosophy/) Suckless Linux is designed to be lightweight and fast, while still be a usable desktop operating system.

-Suckless Linux is designed to be lightweight and fast, while still be a usable desktop operating system.
+## Why Suckless Linux?

-## Why suckless linux?
+Suckless Linux follows the Arch-Linux "KISS"- and the suckless-philosophy, the way we interpret it:

-- Designed to be small and minimalistic, while still usable on your average desktop
+- Suckless Linux ships with what you need, minus what you don't need
-- Ready to go, with a pre-installed Desktop Environment
+- Suckless Linux aims to be a "Distribution that sucks less", while still retaining user-friendliness
-- Suckless-Linux is a Linux-Distribution, that sucks less
+- Suckless Linux gives a stable base for an Arch Linux-based Installation, while still leaving everything else up to the User

 ## Want to contribute?

-Fork this project, make a pull request!
+Make sure to read the contribution guidelines!